 If a young person is arrested for drugs offences a long way from home in an area where they have no local connections and no obvious means of getting home, this should trigger questions about their welfare and they should potentially be considered as victims of child criminal exploitation and trafficking rather than as an offender.
 Agencies also need to be proactive and make contact with statutory services in the young person's home area to share information.

-4. Understanding why Young People Join Gangs
+3. Understanding why Young People Join Gangs

 We must directly engage with young people, and focus on what they say is the reasons behind their involvement in gangs.
 Successful engagement with young people needs to start from where they are, and with an approach they understand.

 Reasons given by young people for joining gangs include: